-Zandspruit has a population of approximately 17,000 families / 50-60,000 people in an area of about 3 square km, on the north-western edge of the metropolis of Johannesburg.
+Zandspruit has a population of approximately 17,000 families (50-60,000 people) in an area of about 3km2, on the north-western edge of the metropolis of Johannesburg.
 It is bordered on all sides by a number of affluent communities which includes the Monash University South Africa campus.
-In addition, the mixed ethnic nature of the township with its different languages and cultures as well as the disembedding of family relationships because of forced or voluntary migration, and the pervasive effects of the AIDS pandemic mean that community social networks are multifaceted and social needs are very diverse.
+In addition, the mixed ethnic nature of the township with its different languages and cultures, as well as the disembedding of family relationships because of migration, means that the community structure is quite fluid and complex, and social support needs are high in a poor community.
 Such factors cannot be ignored in social or technical research or intervention.

-Similar to other townships, basic infrastructure is lacking.
-Those townships, situated close to major communication routes, grow so rapidly that they often have poor or no electricity supply, sewerage, water, roads and other urban services, including schools, health facilities and so on.
+As in other townships, basic infrastructure is lacking in Zandspruit.
+Townships, situated close to major communication routes, grow so rapidly that they often have poor or no electricity supply, sewerage, water, roads and other urban services, including schools, health facilities and so on.
 The digital divide is also starkly highlighted with poor communities that live in close proximity to wealth and technological opportunities in modern South Africa.

-However, despite the lack of amenities, townships are vibrant living communities and not just stigmatized 'slums' that lack social, cultural or economic capital with positive attributes that can be built upon rather than being bulldozed2.
-For example, the Alexandra township situated across the road from the affluent suburb of Sandton in Johannesburg is now 104 years old, and is a thriving multi-generational family settlement.
-Zandspruit is only about 12 years old, but is showing signs of becoming a permanent township.
+However, despite the lack of amenities, townships are vibrant living communities and not just stigmatized 'slums' that lack social, cultural or economic capital with positive attributes that can be built upon rather than being bulldozed (Huchzermeyer, 2009).
+For example, the Alexandra township situated across the road from the affluent suburb of